The Daily Observer (Bangladesh)

 The Daily Observer is an English-language newspaper in Bangladesh.
-The founding editor is Iqbal Sobhan Chowdhury, who was formerly editor of The Bangladesh Observer.
+The founding editor is Iqbal Sobhan Chowdhury, who was the former editor of The Bangladesh Observer.

 History

 The Daily Observer hit the stands in Bangladesh on 1 February 2011.
 Iqbal Sobhan Chowdhury, the last editor of Bangladesh Observer, started the circulation of a new newspaper by the name of The Daily Observer in 2011.

-The editor was sued by MP Nizam Uddin Hazari in 2017 for publishing an allegedly defamatory article mentioning him.
+The editor was sued by MP Nizam Uddin Hazari, an AL politician, in 2017 for publishing an allegedly defamatory article mentioning him.